davewiard/Projects/README.md

 can create a vhost to listen on your port of choice with a DocumentRoot pointing to your clone of this repository.

-Ensure that your copy of blog.db **and** the containing directory have write permissions by your web server's service user.
+Ensure that your copy of blog.db **and** the containing **db** directory have write permissions by your web server's service user.
 I learned the hard way that PHP's PDO driver requires both of these to have write permissions for INSERT operations to succeed.
 I don't understand why PDO require write permissions on the containing directory but it does.